tomjoht/tomjoht.github.io/_posts/2023/12/2023-12-04-all-the-ways-im-using-ai-tools-in-everyday-life.md

 - writing
 keywords:
 rebrandly: https://idbwrtng.com/all-the-ways-im-using-ai-tools-in-everyday-life
-description: "Here I provide over 30 real-life examples of how I'm using AI on a daily basis, not just for technical writing tasks but more broadly in life, including summarizing content, explaining concepts, answering questions, troubleshooting problems, and having engaging conversations.
-In my view, AI use cases are ubiquitous, equivalent to the use cases for computers or the Internet in general.
-In other words, the use cases apply to nearly every aspect of writing, learning, creativity, research, and more."
+description: "In this post, I provide over 30 real-life examples of how I'm using AI on a daily basis, not just for technical writing tasks but more broadly in life, including summarizing content, explaining concepts, answering questions, troubleshooting problems, and having engaging conversations for a variety of tasks and scenarios.
+In my view, AI use cases are ubiquitous, equivalent to the use cases for computers or the Internet in general."
 # podcast_link
 # podcast_file_size:
 # podcast_duration: ""